The Trials of Oscar Wilde: Production

 In November 1959, Ken Hughes said he hoped for Laurence Olivier or Alec Guinness to play the title role.
 "I know American actors who would run a mile rather than play a part like this, but the film will be a flop unless Wilde is played by someone of stature," said Hughes.
 "We are going to have some stiff legal problems.
 We shall approach the Queensberry family.
 The Marquis will be shown as the villain and I don't know how his family will like that.
 As for Wilde, the film will show him deserving pity, a genius living in a superficial fantasy world."

 Vyvyan Holland (Wilde's son) said "the film company has not approached me.
-I should be very glad to act as advisor although I cannot say I would approve until I have seen the script.
+I should be very glad to act as advisor although I cannot say I would approve until I have seen the script".

 In February 1960, it was announced Peter Finch would play the role for a fee of £25,000.
 "I'm scared stiff," said Finch.
 "Mind you the fact it's such a challenge is one reason I'm so keen.
 It's exciting to do something everybody says you can't."

+The production was filmed in Technirama.

+Oscar Wilde Lawsuits

 It was one of two films about Wilde released in 1960, the other being 20th Century Fox' Oscar Wilde starring Robert Morley.
-According to production designer Ken Adam, producer Irving Allen set up four editing rooms for the production, working in parallel during principal photography; the setup permitted the film on the screen in the West End seven weeks after they had started filming.
-The production was filmed in Technirama.
+According to production designer Ken Adam, producer Irving Allen set up four editing rooms for the production, working in parallel during principal photography; this meant that the film could be screened in the West End seven weeks after the start of filming.

+Warwick took out an injunction against the makers of Oscar Wilde claiming copyright infringement in two books.
+The claim was unsuccessful.

 Release

 The film was released at midnight on Saturday, 28 May 1960 at Studio One in London before its general release on 30 May 1960.
 It was released a week after Oscar Wilde.
 Producers of both films originally refused to change their movie titles.
 Eventually, after confusion at various cinemas, Warwick announced they would release The Trials of Oscar Wilde as The Green Carnation.

+In June 1960 Warwick announced it would not make films through major studios but would produce and distribute films itself with a slate of pictures worth $8 million a year: "three big films a year" plus eight others which it would finance through Eros (that would cost an estimated $3 million all up).
+Eros would distribute The Trials of Oscar Wilde in the UK.

+In May 1961 Eros ran into financial difficulties, while distributing The Trials of Oscar Wilde and several staff were fired.
+Four films were awaiting distribution - Johnny Nobody, Middle of Nowhere, Carolina and Lies My Father Told Me.